 - Hunting/Fishing licenses

 Other forms of identification and proof of address may also be acceptable and are at the discretion of library staff.
-The approval of a parent or guardian on the library card record is required for youth aged 15 and under.
-Library card records for youth age 15 and under must be approved by a parent or guardian in person at the Library.
+The approval of a parent or guardian on the library card record is required for youth under 14 and under.
+Library card records for youth age under 14 must be approved by a parent or guardian.

 - Borrowers must present a valid library card when checking out materials.
 When using self-checkout machines, the patron only needs to know their library card number.
 If the patron does not have the library card but still wishes to check out materials, valid photo identification will be accepted.
 Borrowers are responsible for paying any fines or other charges imposed, when relevant.
 Parents or guardians are financially responsible for all materials borrowed on the cards of youth aged 17 and under.
 Borrowers are responsible for reporting any changes in the account information in a timely fashion.